Type to search

 Your Ultimate Guide to the Best Robot Pets for Dementia

-Research shows that about a third of people above the age of 85 have some form of dementia, and it can be incredibly debilitating both for the patients and the carers.
-Because dementia can cause behavioral and social changes, you’ll find a lot of people who live with it have been admitted to nursing homes or special care facilities.
+Research shows that about a third of people above the age of 85 have some form of dementia, and it can be incredibly debilitating both for those diagnosed and the carers.
+Because this can cause behavioral and social changes, you’ll find a lot of people who live with it have been admitted to nursing homes or special care facilities.
 While this helps prevent any unwanted or negative interactions with others, it can be lonely.

 Animals have played a large part in therapy for people with mental or cognitive disabilities.
 The use of animal-assisted therapy has been around since the 1700s.
-But having animals visit nursing homes to accompany residents living with dementia is fairly new.
+But having these living beings visit nursing homes to accompany residents is fairly new, but also not always possible.

-Even newer is using advanced technology to provide robotic alternatives to live animals.
-In this guide, we talk about how robotic pets may benefit people living with dementia and the best products to buy for this purpose.
+In this guide, we talk about how robot pets — from dogs and cats, may benefit diagnosed individuals and the best products to buy for this purpose.

-Which is the Top Robotic Pet for Dementia?
+Which is the Top Robotic Pets for Dementia?

 Editor's Choice